theVolary/feather/featherdoc/docs/communication.md

        * cares about the disconnect event.
        *
        * Remember: as is the case with all these event hooks, if you implement this handler
-       * you must call the callback function in order to propagate the event to the other clients.
+       * you must invoke the callback function in order to propagate the event to the other clients.
        *
        * @param {Object} args
        *    {